aws/aws-sdk-php-zf2/README.md

 (http://docs.aws.amazon.com/aws-sdk-php-2/latest/class-Aws.DynamoDb.Session.SessionHandler.html#_factory) for more
 detailed configuration information.

+## Getting Help

+Please use these community resources for getting help.
+We use the GitHub issues for tracking bugs and feature requests and have limited bandwidth to address them.

+* Ask a question on [StackOverflow](https://stackoverflow.com/) and tag it with [`aws-php-sdk`](http://stackoverflow.com/questions/tagged/aws-php-sdk)
+* Come join the AWS SDK for PHP [gitter](https://gitter.im/aws/aws-sdk-php)
+* Open a support ticket with [AWS Support](https://console.aws.amazon.com/support/home/)
+* If it turns out that you may have found a bug, please [open an issue](https://github.com/aws/aws-sdk-php-zf2/issues/new/choose)

+This SDK implements AWS service APIs.
+For general issues regarding the AWS services and their limitations, you may also take a look at the [Amazon Web Services Discussion Forums](https://forums.aws.amazon.com/).

+### Opening Issues

+If you encounter a bug with `aws-sdk-php-zf2` we would like to hear about it.
+Search the existing issues and try to make sure your problem doesn’t already exist before opening a new issue.
+It’s helpful if you include the version of `aws-sdk-php-zf2`, PHP version and OS you’re using.
+Please include a stack trace and reduced repro case when appropriate, too.

+The GitHub issues are intended for bug reports and feature requests.
+For help and questions with using `aws-sdk-php` please make use of the resources listed in the Getting Help section.
+There are limited resources available for handling issues and by keeping the list of open issues lean we can respond in a timely manner.

+## Contributing

+We work hard to provide a high-quality and useful SDK for our AWS services, and we greatly value feedback and contributions from our community.
+Please review our [contributing guidelines](./CONTRIBUTING.md) before submitting any issues or pull requests to ensure we have all the necessary information to effectively respond to your bug report or contribution.

 ## Related Modules

 The following are some ZF2 modules that use the AWS SDK for PHP by including this module: